Willmish/custom-C-shell/README.md

 A custom unix-like C shell

+This program creates a unix-like shell which is able to execute simple `builtin` commands, specified below as well as try to execute other commands by `fork()`ing itself and executing the command as a child process.

  Features to add:
 - Bin folder (rm command moves to the bin folder, empty every n days or when max limit reached)
 - change directory